Student Organization Academy

 EngageXU has a lot of features, and it’s important to know how to use them!
 Come learn how to get the most out of your EngageXU experience, and understand OSI expectations when it comes to logging attendance data.

-Dustin Lewis (he/him), Senior Associate Director for Student Involvement
+Dustin Lewis (he/him), Director of Student Involvement

-FOSTERING IGNATIAN BELONGING (1:00 PM - 1:55 PM)
+BLOCK 2 (1:00 PM - 1:55 PM)

 1:00 PM - 1:55 PM | Conference Room 3